Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Related Work

-\textbf{Uncertainty estimation in deep learning.} Uncertainty estimation aims to estimate how confident a neural network is in the prediction, serving as an important tool when deploying networks to the real world.
-This is crucial in fields that have strong requirements for reliability and robustness, such as medical imaging.
+\textbf{Uncertainty estimation in deep learning.} Uncertainty estimation aims to estimate how confident a neural network is in its predictions, serving as an important tool when deploying networks to the real world.
 Classical Bayesian approaches approximate the posterior distribution of model parameters via variational inference or stochastic regularization such as MC-dropout \citep{gal2015bayesian}.
 Deep ensembles provide another powerful non-Bayesian alternative \citep{lakshminarayanan2017simple, rupprecht2017learning}.
 Consistency \citep{moon2020confidence, li2023confidence} has also been used to measure uncertainty.
-Other works address calibration and aleatoric versus epistemic uncertainty \citep{kendall2017uncertainties}.
-These techniques offer valuable insights but typically require architectural changes, retraining (and possibly access to the original data), or significant computational cost, making them difficult to deploy on pretrained models.
-An alternative approach estimates uncertainty by measuring output variance across repeated forward passes under test-time perturbations \citep{ayhan2018test, wang2019aleatoric}.
-These test-time augmentation (TTA) strategies are attractive because they are model-agnostic and require no retraining.
-However, prior applications have largely been restricted to classification and segmentation, where the theoretical meaning of perturbation-induced variance remains unclear.
-Our work connects this paradigm to registration-specific geometric characteristics, which are transformation-equivariant.
+These techniques offer valuable insights, but typically require architectural changes, retraining (and possibly access to the original data), or significant computational cost, making them difficult to apply to pretrained models.

+\textbf{Uncertainty estimation with test-time augmentation (TTA).} As an alternative, TTA estimates uncertainty by measuring prediction variability under input perturbations \citep{ayhan2018test, wang2019aleatoric}.
+In tasks like classification or segmentation, this variability primarily reflects a model’s sensitivity to data noise, such as spatial or appearance variance.
+However, in registration, the network predicts a spatial transformation itself.
+Consequently, variance under spatial perturbation reveals more than just data sensitivity; it exposes the fundamental limitations of the model's \emph{geometric reasoning}, which is shaped by its network architecture, similarity measures, and regularization priors.
+Thus, while conceptually related to TTA, the proposed framework captures uncertainty in anatomical correspondence across equivalent image pairs.
+This uncertainty arises from factors such as inherent image ambiguity, the model's inability to extract representative features for stable correspondence, or restrictive regularization priors for large-magnitude deformations, limitations that cannot be explained away simply by increasing training-time augmentation.

 \textbf{Uncertainty estimation for medical image registration.} Uncertainty estimation for image registration has long been an object of study.
 In the classical literature, probabilistic modeling approaches estimate uncertainty by computing (exactly or approximately) posterior distributions over deformation parameters via Bayesian inference \citep{simpson2013bayesian, kybic2009bootstrap, le2017sparse, risholm2013bayesian, le2016quantifying, agn2019fast} or Monte Carlo sampling \citep{iglesias2013improved}.
 Alternatively, bootstrap sampling has been employed as an empirical ensemble strategy to quantify uncertainty \citep{kybic2009bootstrap}.